roeeaharoni/sprp-acl2018/README.md

   - Creating the RDF-based data split to reduce overlap between the development and test set found in the original split (under `src/data/create_new_split.py`)

-Feel free to reach out if you have any further questions.
+Feel free to reach out in `roee.aharoni@gmail.com` if you have any further questions!